South Coastal Georgia

 Post at Coleraine

-(1793 - 1796, 1814), Coleraine
+(1793 - 1797, 1814), Coleraine

 Colonial Spanish Missions of Mocama

 The following Franciscan Missions were established without presidios or other military protection, and are listed here purely for historical interest.
-The Spanish Mocama Province encompased the coastal area from the Altamaha River to the St. Johns River in Florida. (see also Amelia Island and Fort George Island, FL)
+The Spanish Mocama Province encompased the coastal area from the Altamaha River to the St. Johns River in Florida. (see also Amelia Island and Fort George Island, FLORIDA)

 San Buenaventura de Guadalquini (1605 - 1684), on the south-end of St. Simons Island.
 Briefly garrisoned by soldiers during the 1661 northern Indian (Westos) raids.
 Destroyed by South Carolina forces.
 Abandoned for Fort George Island, FL.

 Santo Domingo de Asao - Talaje (2) (1661 - 1684), on the north-end of St. Simons Island, relocated from the Darien area.
 Destroyed by South Carolina forces.
 Abandoned for Amelia Island, FL.
-The christianized Colon Indian village of San Simon (possibly located near Frederica) gave the island its modern name.
+The later Christianized Colon Indian village of San Simon (possibly located near Frederica) gave the island its modern name.

 information courtesy of John Worth